salacika/DE1SQL/SQL5/README.md

 #### Disadvantages
 * Impact over server resources (CPU, memory)
 * Debugging / Trouble shooting  is not the most advanced
-* Overall the business logic written in stored procedures can be written easier in other languages
+* Overall the business logic written in stored procedures can be written easier/nicer in other languages